Here's What's Happening In Your Body When You Have An Orgasm

 During arousal, you'll notice your heart rate increase, your skin may begin to feel (and look) flushed, and your genitals will swell with blood.
 But you're also building up a lot of muscle tension throughout your body.

 At the same time, your brain is working up quite a potent cocktail of chemicals.
 That includes the neurotransmitter dopamine, which is commonly associated with pretty much anything that feels good.
-But during an orgasm, you're also getting a huge release of oxytocin, which can promote feelings of closeness and empathy.
+But during an orgasm, you're also getting a huge release of oxytocin, which can promote feelings of closeness and empathy (among many other things).

 But every body is different, and there's way more than one way to get to an orgasm.
 What works for one person won't necessarily work for everyone else.
 The good news is orgasms all feel great.
 But the better news is that they come with plenty of health benefits, too.